 Other insights from TopResume include 55% of those still working saying they’d leave their jobs voluntarily if given the option.

-And a new survey carried out by Workable in June 2021 points to the disparity in current working situation between the genders, with those identifying as female far more likely to be not working (26% vs. 15.3%) or working part-time (17.7% vs. 8.6%) than males in the United States.
-(Note: The full report will be released in September.)
+And the Great Discontent survey carried out by Workable in June 2021 points to the disparity in current working situation between the genders, with those identifying as female far more likely to be not working (26% vs. 15.3%) or working part-time (17.7% vs. 8.6%) than males in the United States.

 The World Economic Forum also reported similar data: